OEC Pro API Documentation

-Welcome to the OEC Pro API.
+Welcome to the OEC PRO API.
 In this document you will learn how to construct a variety of API endpoints to fetch the specific slice of data you need.
-You will also learn how to use the Data Explorer, a UI to facilitate constructing API queries and easily viewing data right in your browser.
+You will also learn how to use the Data Explorer, a UI to facility constrcuting API queries and easily viewing data right in your browser.

 To get started you will first need to subscribe as a Pro User, if you have not done so already.
-Once you have subscribed successfully and are logged in with your new Pro account, your Account page will contain the token needed to authenticate all of your API requests to the server.
+Once you have subscribed successfully and are logged in with your new pro account, you should see the following page, which will contain the token needed to authenticate all of your API requests to the server.